mmiranda222/.statsuite/content/using-dlm/upload-data/upload-referential-metadata.md

 As for the DSD, the concepts used in the MSD to name the metadata attributes are previously defined in a Concept Scheme.
 The concepts and/or the MSD also define the types of the metadata attributes (html, string, number, coded value, etc.).

-[Here attached](https://gitlab.com/sis-cc/dotstatsuite-documentation/-/raw/feature--referential-metadata/content/OECD_SNA_TABLE1_1.0_structures.xml) is an example of a full *SDMX* structure file allowing to upload referential metadata, and containing
+[Here attached](https://gitlab.com/sis-cc/dotstatsuite-documentation/-/blob/master/content/OECD_SNA_TABLE1_1.0_structures.xml) is an example of a full *SDMX* structure file allowing to upload referential metadata, and containing
 - a dataflow
 - a list of codelists
 - a list of concept schemes
 - a metadata structure definition (MSD)
-- a data strcuture definition (MSD) containing the `METADATA` type annotation
+- a data strcuture definition (MSD) with the `METADATA` annotation

 ---